ViswanthDonda/Movie_Recommender/README.md

 Clone the Repository

-and just run the movie_recommender.ipynb file
+and just run the movie_recommender.ipynb file in an IDE.